brentgroves/status/2024/week13.md

 ## Azure App Test

 - Created a test app in Linamar tenant using Azure CLI.
+- Created a oidc and send mail test app in Mobex tenant using Azure CLI.
+- Get admin consent for these apps.
+- Change redirect uri to fqdn.
 - It requires admin consent

 ## OAuth2 Authentication/Authorization Summary